Improving Quality of Care in Child Mental Health Service Settings

 Center for Epidemiological Studies Depression Scale for Children (CES-DC)

 assesses the severity of depressive symptomatology in children.
 It is a 20-item self-report measure with possible scores ranging from 0-60.
-Scores over 15 are indicative of significant levels of depressive symptoms.
+Each questions has a scaling score of 0-3.
+With 0 being the lowest value stating 'Not at all' and 3 being the highest value stating 'A lot'.
+Total score over 15 is indicative of significant levels of depressive symptoms, showing worse outcome.

 Therapeutic Alliance Scale for Children (TASC)